yale-cpsc-223/pset-hookbook-1/README.md

 ## Efficiency and Source Code Requirements

 Beyond correctness with regard to the [output specification](#output-specification) above, there are several other benchmarks your solution must pass to earn full credit on this assignment.
-1. Creating a pirate from its profile in the input file must take no more than $O(s)$ time, where $s$ is the number of skills the pirate poseses.
+1. Creating a pirate from its profile in the input file must take no more than $O(s)$ time, where $s$ is the number of skills (including duplicates) the pirate poseses.
     * There is some subtlety here: the input specification does not forbid arbitrarily many lines of input being associated with one pirate, due to its allowance of duplicates.
-    The time bound for creating a pirate applies *only* for pirate profiles that have no duplicate entries (profiles with duplicate entries must meet no particular time bound for their instantiation).
+    The time bound for creating a pirate applies *only* for pirate profiles that have no duplicate non-skill entries (profiles with duplicate non-skill entries must meet no particular time bound for their instantiation).
+    > **Note**: While the rating for each skill must be persisted, pay careful attention to this complexity requirement when deciding precisely *how* to persist skill ratings.
+    > An implication of this time bound is that each skill from input must be persisted in constant ($O(1)$) time.
 1. Sorting the list of pirates must require no more than $O(n^2)$ comparisons, where $n$ is the number of pirates in the list, *no matter which field is used to sort it*.
 1. Printing a pirate's profile must take no more than $O(s)$ time, where $s$ is the number of skills the pirate posesses.
 1. You are required to make minimal modifications to the existing `pirate_list.h` header file.
 In particular, you may only add at most one parameter to at most one function in the file, and you must modify that function's comment to account for this change&mdash;if you make any changes at all.
-    * You may make any modifications you want to your `pirate_list.c` source file and you may remove print statements regarding the expansion and contraction of your list.
+    * You may make any modifications you want to your `pirate_list.c` source file, including the removal of print statements regarding the expansion and contraction of your list.
     Any modifications you make to source code *must* be reflected in relevant comments.
 1. You must release all resources that you acquire over the course of the program, including:
     * You must close every file that you open, and